 “Do what you have to do, until you can do what you want to do” – Oprah

 When you pick up a literal rock, you might find dozens of different kinds of insects buried underneath it.
-With our rock of fear it isn’t just one answer buried underneath it.
+Within your rock of fear, there it isn’t just one answer buried underneath it.
 It is usually several different items that are weaved together to create the illusion of a huge unmovable boulder of fears.
 But as you unwind and untangle each fear, acknowledge it, and see how you can transform it, the illusion of the boulder shrinks down into a manageable fear rock.

 “Let us make our future now, and let us make our dreams tomorrow’s reality” – Malala Yousafzai